cuttlebelle/website/content/cheatsheet/layout.md

       { variable: "value" }
       ```
   - headline: _pages
     description: An object of all pages and their props; with `_ID` as their key.
+Each page also get the `_url` prop automatically attached.
     example: |
       ```shell
       .